-Camera Tracking is a process which involves taking a video that has been filmed with a real live camera and tracking it’s motion so that 3d elements can be added to it.
+Camera Tracking is a process which involves taking a post that has been filmed with a real live camera and tracking it's motion so that 3d elements can be added to it.

 This process is used countless times throughout movies and tv shows to add special effects, backdrops, robots, you name it.
 A perfect example is the Transformers 3 trailer.
 Anytime there's a moving camera shot, and there's a cg element, camera tracking has been used.

 Traditionally this process is done using a dedicated camera tracker like Syntheyes.
 But third party software is expensive, and also quite awkward to work with as you have to deal with the whole export/import issue.